autumnferg25/blink-led-autumn-teryn/README.md

-This is an updated file containing code for SOS blink.
+# BlinkLED

+This code is to blink a particle led.